weaveworks/weave/site/operational-guide/concepts.md

-* Every peer added to the network _must_ receive the same seed list, for all time, or they will not be able to join together to form a single cohesive whole
+* Every peer added to the network _must_ receive the same seed list, for all time, or they will not be able to join together to form a single cohesive whole.
-* Because the 'product UUID' and 'random value' methods of peer name assignment are unpredictable, the end user must by necessity also specify peer names
+* Because the 'product UUID' and 'random value' methods of peer name assignment are unpredictable, the end user must by necessity also specify peer names.
-* Even though every peer _must_ receive the same seed, that seed does _not_ have to include every peer in the network, nor does it have to be updated when new peers are added (in fact due to the first constraint above it may not be)
+* Even though every peer _must_ receive the same seed, that seed does _not_ have to include every peer in the network, nor does it have to be updated when new peers are added (in fact due to the first constraint above it may not be).

 Example configurations are given in the section on deployment